 Fellows will be appointed as “Assistant Professor/Faculty Fellow” and will receive a $42,000 nine-month salary; an annual housing allowance ($20,000); a research allowance ($2,000); and reimbursement for one-time relocation fees (up to $3,000).
 Such compensation will be subject to appropriate taxation.
 The University also provides a benefits package, including medical and dental coverage.

-Required application materials include (1) a fellowship application; (2) a curriculum vitae; (3) a statement of research and goals; (3) a personal statement detailing the reasons for applying for the fellowship; (4) mentorship plan developed jointly with the proposed mentor (see below); (5) three letters of reference from individuals familiar with your scholarly or creative work; and (6) one of the following: a dissertation abstract (postdoctoral applicants); or a statement of how your professional experience prepares you for a faculty position (professionals).
+Required application materials include (1) a curriculum vitae; (2) a statement of research and goals; (3) a personal statement detailing reasons for applying for the fellowship; (4) mentorship plan developed jointly with the proposed mentor (see below); (5) three letters of nomination (with one of those letters to come from the proposed mentor at NYU); and (6) one of the following: A dissertation abstract (postdoctoral applicants); or a statement of how your professional experience prepares you for a faculty position (professionals).
 Incomplete submissions will not be accepted.
 Your statement of research and goals, personal statement, and the mentorship plan should not exceed five pages each.

-Applicants are strongly encouraged to reach out to specific faculty members at NYU who might serve as strong mentors prior to completing the application.
-Similarly, applicants may wish to include brief mention of one or more departments at NYU that might represent a good scholarly fit in the application.
+Applicants are strongly encouraged to research NYU website and reach out to specific faculty members at NYU who might serve as strong mentors prior to completing the application.
+The mentorship plan should be developed jointly with the proposed mentor.
+The mentorship plan could include:

-The 2018 fellowship application and instructions will be made available in November.
+The fellowship application and instructions for submission are available here.